Vortex coronagraph

+History and usage

-In 2005 a paper described a method for astronomy, by which the light of a parent star could be blocked, while keeping the light from nearby but dimmer exoplanets (or whatever the companion is).
+In 2005 a paper described a method for astronomy, by which the light of a parent star could be blocked, while transmitting the light from nearby dimmer companions (such as exoplanets).

 Up until the year 2010, telescopes could only directly image exoplanets under exceptional circumstances.
 Specifically, it is easier to obtain images when the planet is especially large (considerably larger than Jupiter), widely separated from its parent star, and hot so that it emits intense infrared radiation.
 However, in 2010 a team from NASAs Jet Propulsion Laboratory demonstrated that a vortex coronagraph could enable small telescopes to directly image planets.
 They did this by imaging the previously imaged HR 8799 planets using just a 1.5 m portion of the 5 meter Hale Telescope.